How to Provide Mental Enrichment for Dogs with Limited Mobility

 Teach a new trick

 We often think that by being older, our dogs won’t be able to learn as much or practice skills they honed years ago, but teaching them new commands or retracing old obedience school tricks could help keep their minds sharp.
 Even if your dog’s attention span is bit shorter or minds foggier, focus on simple commands that don’t require much movement but can be challenging enough to keep your dog engaged.

 Spending time with you is a high-reward activity for a dog.
 Grab a squeaky or tug toy and engage them in some light play or practice giving a few commands.

 Time spent with you may be the most important mental enrichment your dog can get, even if it’s just a long belly rub, ear scratch or just lying next to you.

 Natural Therapy options

-Bowen Therapy and/or Homeopathy may be able to support your animal’s mobility and therefor mental health.
+Bowen Therapy and/or Homeopathy can support your animal’s mobility and therefor mental health.
 I have several clients whose elderly dogs enjoy a monthly Bowen Therapy treatment and have better mobility as a result.
 Feel free to contact me if you would like to know more about these therapies.